Generic Name and Formulations:

 Bowel cleansing before colonoscopy.

-Split-Dose regimen (preferred): Take 1st dose evening before colonoscopy followed by five 8oz drinks of clear liquids before bed.
-Consume clear liquids within 5hrs.
-Take 2nd dose, the next day approximately 5hrs before colonoscopy followed by at least three 8oz drinks of clear liquids.
-Consume clear liquids within 5hrs up until 2hrs before procedure.
-Day-Before regimen (alternative): Take 1st dose in the afternoon or early evening before colonoscopy followed by five 8oz drinks of clear liquids before the next dose.
-Take 2nd dose approximately 6hrs later in the late evening, the night before colonoscopy followed by three 8oz drinks of clear liquids before bed.
-Consume clear liquids within 5hrs.
+<9yrs: not established. ≥9yrs: Split-Dose regimen (preferred): Take 1st dose evening before colonoscopy followed by drinking five 8oz cups of clear liquids within 5hrs and before bed.
+Take 2nd dose, the next day approx. 5hrs before colonoscopy followed by at least three 8oz cups of clear liquids, at least 2hrs before procedure.
+Day-Before regimen (alternative): Take 1st dose in the afternoon or early evening before colonoscopy followed by drinking five 8oz cups of clear liquids within 5hrs and before the next dose.
+Take 2nd dose approx. 6hrs later in the evening, the night before colonoscopy followed by three 8oz cups of clear liquids within 5hrs and before bed.

 Severe renal impairment (CrCl <30mL/min).
 GI obstruction.
 Ileus.
 Bowel perforation.
 Toxic colitis or megacolon.
 Gastric retention.

 Correct fluid/electrolyte abnormalities before use.
 CHF.
 History or risk of seizures.
 Alcohol or benzodiazepine withdrawal.
-Renal impairment; consider baseline and post-colonoscopy lab tests.
-Increased risk of arrhythmias; consider pre-dose and post-colonoscopy ECGs.
+Known or suspected hyponatremia.
+Mild-to-moderate renal impairment; consider baseline and post-colonoscopy lab tests.
+Increased risk of arrhythmias (eg, history of prolonged QT, uncontrolled arrhythmias, recent MI, unstable angina, CHF, cardiomyopathy); consider pre-dose and post-colonoscopy ECGs.
 Mucosal ulcerations may occur; consider when interpreting findings in inflammatory bowel disease.
 Rule out GI obstruction/perforation before administering.
 Severe active ulcerative colitis.
-Impaired gag reflex.
-Risk of regurgitation or aspiration.
+Impaired gag reflex: risk of regurgitation or aspiration.
 Maintain adequate hydration.
-Pregnancy (Cat.B).
+Children: monitor for hypoglycemia.
+Pregnancy.
 Nursing mothers.

 Stimulant + osmotic laxative.

-Caution with drugs that increase risk of fluid/electrolyte abnormalities (eg, diuretics, corticosteroids, cardiac glycosides, NSAIDs, tricyclics, SSRIs, antipsychotics, carbamazepine) or that affect renal function (eg, ACEIs, ARBs).
-Oral drugs given within 1hr of start of administration may not be absorbed.
+Caution with drugs that increase risk of fluid/electrolyte abnormalities or that may affect renal function (eg, diuretics, ACEIs, ARBs, NSAIDs).
+Administer oral meds at least 1hr before Prepopik administration.
 Separate dosing of tetracyclines, fluoroquinolones, iron, digoxin, chlorpromazine, or penicillamine by at least 2hrs before or >6hrs after Prepopik.
 Antibiotics may reduce efficacy.
-Caution with drugs that lower seizure threshold.
+Caution with drugs that lower seizure threshold (eg, tricyclics).
 Increased risk of colonic mucosal ulcerations or ischemic colitis with stimulant laxatives.